 Students are evaluated not only on academic achievement, but also on practical skills development and mastery, and on professional behaviors exhibited throughout the year.
 Instructional objectives are provided to students to facilitate the learning process.
 Evaluation mechanisms are designed to measure attainment of these objectives.

-Grades are submitted to colleges after the first semester and upon completion of the clinical year.
+A student's progress report is submitted to the appropriate college/university after the first semester, and a final transcript is submitted upon completion of the clinical year.
 The college awards the appropriate credit and the baccalaureate degree; the program assigns grades for the clinical courses and presents a certificate of completion.

 Throughout the year, students are required to maintain a 70 percent average in all courses.
 Verbal and written notification of academic probation will result if grades fall below 70 percent.
 Failure to improve academic standing after notification may result in dismissal from the program.
 The faculty is willing to provide individual tutoring, within reason, for any student who requests additional help.

 Appeals for change of grade are handled initially with the instructor and the student requesting the grade review.
 If arbitration is necessary, the program director will intervene.
 Change of grade appeals also may be continued through the student's collegiate channels.
 Academic and non-academic concerns may be addressed through the grievance procedure for allied health students (detailed in the student handbook).

 A student who is considering withdrawal from the WellSpan York Hospital MLS Program must meet with the Program Director to discuss the circumstances leading to the decision to withdraw from the program.
 If applicable, the student must contact his/her academic advisor for advice and guidance concerning options for meeting degree requirements in lieu of the clinical program.
 The Program Director may initiate this dialog.